stinkyink/book-publishing-guide/chapter4.markdown

 identify and understand your target audience before the marketing process even begins.

-## <a name="c4_1">Marketing your book online...</a>
+## <a name="c4_1">Marketing Your Book Online...</a>

-### Book marketing tip 1: Set up your own author’s website
+### Book Marketing Tip 1: Set Up Your Own Author’s Website

-A personal author’s website is such an important marketing tool that publishers actively look for, and encourage, authors to have their own online presence.
 A website helps people find out about you, what you’ve written, what inspires you and anything else their heart desires.
+Infact, a personal author’s website is such an important marketing tool that publishers actively look for, and encourage, authors to have their own online presence.

 <img src="/book-publishing-guide/img/wordpress.png" class="align-right" />
 If you’re a technophobe we’d definitely advise using a